Why Do Better Loss Functions Lead to Less Transferable Features?: Related work

-Our study of class separation in penultimate layers of neural networks is related to work investigating angular visual hardness~\cite{chen2019angular}, which measures the arccosine-transformed cosine similarity between the weight vectors and examples.
-This metric is similar to the class separation metric we apply (Eq.~\ref{eq:class_separation}), but fails to differentiate between networks trained with softmax and sigmoid cross-entropy; see Appendix Figure~\ref{fig:avh}.
-Other work has investigated how class information evolves through the hidden layers of neural networks, using linear classifiers~\cite{alain2016understanding}, binning estimators of mutual information~\cite{shwartz2017opening,saxe2019information,goldfeld2018estimating}, Euclidean distances~\cite{schilling2018deep}, and manifold geometry~\cite{cohen2020separability}.
-However, this previous work has not analyzed how training objectives affect these measures.
+Other related work has attempted to devise loss functions to learn more transferable embeddings for few-shot learning~\cite{snell2017prototypical,sung2018learning,bertinetto2018metalearning,chen2018a,oreshkin2018tadam}, but embeddings of models trained with softmax cross-entropy often perform on par with these more sophisticated techniques~\cite{tian2020rethinking}. \citet{doersch2020crosstransformers} motivate their few-shot learning method as a way to mitigate ``supervision collapse,'' which they do not directly quantify, but is closely related to our notion of class separation.
+While our paper was under review, two studies reported advantages for increased final layer $L^2$ regularization when performing few-shot linear transfer from very large pretraining datasets to some, but not all, downstream tasks~\cite{zhai2021scaling,abnar2021exploring}.
+Our findings suggest that these advantages may arise because the pretraining and downstream tasks share classes, but further investigation is needed to confirm this hypothesis.

-The loss functions we investigate are only a subset of those explored in past literature.
-We have excluded loss functions that require specially constructed batches from the current investigation~\cite{snell2017prototypical,khosla2020supervised}, as well as losses designed for situations with high label noise~\cite{jindal2016learning,ghosh2017robust,patrini2017making,amid2019robust,lukasik2020does}.
-Other work has investigated replacing the softmax function with other functions that lead to normalized class probabilities~\cite{de2015exploration,laha2018controllable}.
-Our approach is related to previous studies of metric learning~\cite{musgrave2020metric} and optimizers~\cite{choi2019empirical}.
+\textbf{Class separation.} Prior work has investigated class separation in neural networks in a variety of different ways.
+Theoretical work connects various concepts of the normalized margin between classes to the generalization properties of neural networks~\cite{bartlett1997valid,neyshabur2015norm,bartlett2017spectrally,neyshabur2018pac}.
+Empirically, \citet{chen2019angular} measure class separation via ``angular visual hardness,'' the arccosine-transformed cosine similarity between the weight vectors and examples, and suggested an association between this metric and accuracy.
+However, as shown in Appendix Figure~\ref{fig:avh}, this metric is unable to differentiate between networks trained with softmax and sigmoid cross-entropy. \citet{papyan2020prevalence} describe a phenomenon they call ``neural collapse,'' which occurs after training error vanishes and is associated with the collapse of the class means, classifier, and activations to the vertices of an equiangular tight frame, implying maximal class separation.
+We relate our observations to theirs in Appendix Table~\ref{tab:simplex_etf}.
+More generally, studies have investigated how class information evolves through the hidden layers of neural networks using linear classifiers~\cite{alain2016understanding}, binning estimators of mutual information~\cite{shwartz2017opening,saxe2019information,goldfeld2018estimating}, Euclidean distances~\cite{schilling2018deep}, the soft nearest neighbor loss~\cite{frosst2019analyzing}, and manifold geometry~\cite{ansuini2019intrinsic,cohen2020separability}.
+In the context of a study of representational consistency across networks trained from different initializations, \citet{mehrer2020individual} previously reported increased class separation in CIFAR-10 networks trained with dropout.